12 Top-Rated Attractions & Things to Do in Astoria, OR

 6. Fort Stevens State Park

 The Historic Military Site within Fort Stevens is a real appeal of any visit.
-Through interpretive information at the visitor center and a self-guided tour of more than 30 military installations including barracks, batteries, and antique cannons, visitors can gain a deeper understanding of the unique military history of the area.
+Through interpretive information and a self-guided tour of more than 30 military installations including barracks, batteries, and antique cannons, visitors gain a deeper understanding of the unique military history of the area.
 With vehicle access on the beach, nearly anyone can enjoy the sand or surf at Fort Stevens.

 Address: 100 Peter Iredale Road, Hammond, Oregon